808.885.5587 | 64-5176 Kamamalu Street, Kamuela, HI 96743

 Shawn Moynahan - Designer

 Shawn Moynahan was raised on the island of O’ahu.
 Her father’s family moved to Hawaii from California in the early 1900s.
 After graduating from Punahou School, she pursued her higher education on the mainland.
 Where she received her Bachelors of Science in Design from Arizona State University School of Architecture.
 After completing her degree she returned home to Hawaii where she started her career on O’ahu in multiple markets of commercial design such as healthcare, corporate, and retail design.
 After working 11 years with a Honolulu-based Interior Architecture firm she moved to the island of Lanai.
 With this move, her career took a turn to high-end residential and hospitality design.
 When she returned to O’ahu she continued her work in residential, hospitality, corporate, and healthcare design.
-She is currently based on the island of O’ahu but spends a great deal of time on Hawaii Island where her mother, brother, and uncle live.
+She is currently based on the island of O’ahu but spends a great deal of time on Hawaii Island.

 Shawn’s work has not only been within the Hawaiian islands.
 She has also done design work in McMurdo Station in Antarctica, New York State, Delaware, Florida, Hong Kong, and Amsterdam.